Abukodonosor/scrping-recept/README.md

 stepper scraper walkthrough

+dep: [ node v20.9.0+ , npm 10.1.0+ ]

 # Scraping Recept

 This is a script designed for scraping data.
-It utilizes Puppeteer for web scraping and TypeScript for development.
+It utilizes Puppeteer for web scraping.
 With this script, you can easily extract data from web pages using Puppeteer and manipulate it as needed.
+It will use like fast boilerplate code for other scraping activities.
+Down the document, is section about usage :)

 ## Installation